- Your role as Board member

 CIRA Board Directors have the opportunity to:

-- Serve a three-year term with the objective of helping CIRA in its mandate to foster the development of .CA as a key public resource for all Canadians.
+- Serve either a three or two-year* term with the objective of helping CIRA in its mandate to foster the development of .CA as a key public resource for all Canadians.

 - Apply your skills and expertise to help develop the strategic direction of .CA.